nus-cs2030s/2021-s2/docs/19-exception.md

 # Unit 19: Exceptions

+After this unit, students should:

+- understand about handling java exceptions and how to use the `try`-`catch`-`finally` blocks
+- understand the hierarchy of exception classes and the difference between checked and unchecked exceptions
+- be able to create their own exceptions
+- understand the control flow of exceptions
+- be aware of good practices for exception handling

 One of the nuances of programming is having to write code to deal with exceptions and errors.
 Consider writing a method that reads in a single integer value from a file.
 Here are some things that could go wrong:

 - The file to read from may not exist